Cosmo-CoDiOS/CoDiOS/README.md

 An experimental, new firmware for the Cosmo Commuicator's external display, written in Rust.

-The firmware aims to be a microkernel RTOS (Real-time Operating System), as to efficiently run on limited processing power.
+The firmware's aims are to be fast, battery/processor efficient, and minimal.

+Stock CoDi from Planet Computers has tried to fit too much into the firmware, and therefore adds complexity, and slowness.
+It also uses a proprietary graphics library, as well as being proprietary itself.
+CoDiOS will be a true open-source firmware, with ways for the Planet community to contribute and shape the future of CoDiOS.

 Please see [here][design_notes] for the design notes, and note that this project is in its infancy.